kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 A game of Sudoku requires that we satisfy the constraints that every row, column, and 3x3 section contains the digits 1-9.
 We can approach finding the solution to an instance of a Sudoku puzzle as a search problem.

-For the uninterrupted code, see [sudoku-golang](http://www.github.com/kevinm416/sudoku-golang).
+For the uninterrupted code, see [my repository](http://github.com/kevinm416/kevinm416.github.com/tree/master/code/sudoku).

 ### Overall Strategy